Biography Louise Stomps 1900 - 1988

 1947

-Participation in the traveling exhibition of the Rosen Gallery in Berlin, Hamburg and Stuttgart.
-In August, exhibition at the Rosen Gallery: "Louise Sophie Stomps - Sculptures" (alongside oil paintings and watercolors by Hans Kuhn).
-In winter participation in the annual show of the Rosen Gallery.
-Represented in the "Almanach 1947" of the Rosen Gallery.
+Participation in the travelling exhibition of the Galerie Rosen in Berlin, Hamburg and Stuttgart.
+In August exhibition at the Galerie Rosen: "Louise Sophie Stomps - Sculptures" (together with oil paintings and watercolours by Hans Kuhn).
+In winter participation in the annual exhibition of the Galerie Rosen.
+Represented in the "Almanach 1947" of the Galerie Rosen.

 1947/48